Fred-org/FRED-docs/source/Control/Variance Reduction.rst

-During the iterations, the dose error is reported in the output file, and logged in the ``out/log/iterations.txt`` file.
+The dose error is reported in the output file and logged in the ``out/log/iterations.txt`` file during the iterations.

 Three different modes of operations can be used